MavBam/Portainer-OpenClaw/README.md

 ## Portainer Stack (Known-Good)

-This is the canonical, working stack definition.
+This is the canonical, working stack definition that is working for me, and forces a couple of things that were painfully long winded to remediate.
 ```
 version: "3.9"